CoolData101/CoolData101.github.io/content/authors/me/_index.md

 ## About Me

-I'm a Robotics student at UC Riverside with a passion for technology and innovation.
-Currently gaining hands-on experience through my internship at Paradigm Enhancement Reality Labs.
+I'm a freshman at UC Riverside pursuing engineering with research in AI development in orthotics care as well as agriculture systems.

+Previously co-founded Lawgic, an AI-driven web application for public defenders that streamlines workflows through intelligent suggestions, summaries, and document analysis.

-Always exploring new technologies and working on interesting projects.
+Always exploring new technologies and working on innovative projects.
 Check out my GitHub for some of my work!